Friday, June 24, 2016

 They reach this conclusion by two routes.

 The first is to deny that anyone has been harmed.
 If everyone is an individual who can succeed by his or her own efforts, then whatever condition people find themselves in is just.
-They deny that there are structure of power or privilege which benefit some groups and harm others.
+They deny that there are structures of power or privilege which benefit some groups and harm others.

 The second is to claim that they, the privileged, have also been harmed - especially due to "reverse discrimination" by liberals trying to help those previously harmed by power and privilege.